APO-Cefaclor Oral Suspension

 Your doctor or pharmacist will tell you how much of this medicine you should take.
 This will depend on your condition and whether you are taking any other medicines.

-The usual dose for an adult is 250mg, two or three times daily (twelve or eight hours apart).
-For some infections this dose may be 500mg every eight hours.
+For most infections, the usual adult dose is 250 mg taken two or three times daily (twelve or eight hours apart).
+For some infections, this dose may be increased to 500 mg taken every eight hours.

 The usual dose for a child will depend on his or her bodyweight and will be calculated by your doctor.

-If you are elderly your doctor may tell you to take a lower dose or space the doses further apart.
+If you are elderly or have severe kidney problems, your doctor may tell you to take a lower dose or space the doses further apart.

 How to take it